 Revised Spouses’ and Children’s Pension Scheme

-Click here to link to DES circular PEN 14/05 Revision of the Spouses’ and Children’s Pension Scheme Option to join the Revised Scheme
+Click here to link to Circular 14/05 Revision of the Spouses’ and Children’s Pension Scheme Option to join the Revised Scheme

 A revised option to join the Spouses’ and Children’s Pension Scheme was extended to the women who opted out of the scheme at the time of the original option in 1981.
 (The scheme became compulsory for all women who commenced teaching since 1 November 1981).